euangeleo/aircraft-seat/app/notes.md

 for getting the volume control working on the passenger control panel.

 Now that the number of files is increasing, let's also move them to a subdirectory in /tmp.

+## 24-10-06

+The system doesn't automatically restart when the Pi shuts down and reboots.
+Let me fix some things with a script.